Real-time payroll reporting with Single Touch Payroll

 Most employers have transitioned to STP Phase 2 reporting but you may be exempt or able to defer.

-An employer sends a Single Touch Payroll report to the ATO
+An employer sends Single Touch Payroll information to the ATO after doing a pay run.

 Learn more payroll in Xero

-A business owner opts in to Single Touch Payroll using the STP software in Xero
+A business owner opts in to Single Touch Payroll Phase 2 using the STP software in Xero.

-Generate and send reports showing employee PAYG withholdings and superannuation liabilities every pay run.
+Once you’re set up for Single Touch Payroll, you can generate and file STP reports showing employee PAYG withholdings and superannuation liabilities every pay run.

 Learn more about reporting with STP